MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 #### Can I use app permission policies to restrict uploading custom apps (also known as sideloading)?

-Use org-wide settings in app permission policies to restrict uploading custom apps for your organization.
+Use org-wide settings on the Manage apps page to restrict uploading custom apps for your organization.

-To restrict specific users from uploading custom apps, use custom app policies (coming soon).
+To restrict specific users from uploading custom apps, use custom app policies.
 To learn more, see [Manage custom app policies and settings in Teams](teams-custom-app-policies-and-settings.md).

 #### Does blocking an app apply to Teams mobile clients?